The Wolf and the Seven Little Kids: Short Summary, Symbolism and More

 We have quite a few known elements from fairy tales here:

-1. Protective parent who can't protect the children.
-This time this is mother.
-In Sleeping Beauty it was father.
-In Snow White it was father at first and than the dwarfs.
+1. A protective parent who can't protect the children.
+This time this is the mother.
+In Sleeping Beauty it was the father.
+In Snow White, it was the father at first and then the dwarfs.

-2. Missing father, known from so many fairy tales of brothers Grimm.
-Actually we have a positive male role of a miller (in some versions baker) who knows a wolf plans something mean but similarly to the hunter in Snow White the fear for his survial is stronger than his concerns and he helps the wolf to disguise his paw.
+2. A missing father, known from so many fairy tales of brothers Grimm.
+Actually we have a positive male role of a miller (in some versions baker) who knows a wolf plans something mean but similarly to the hunter in Snow White the fear for his survival is stronger than his concerns and he helps the wolf to disguise his paw.

 3. Big bad wolf.
-Yes, we know him from many fairy tales and he is not always in negative role, but his most memorable apperances are exactly these: chasing The Three Little Pigs or tricking Little Red Riding Hood.
+Yes, we know him from many fairy tales and he is not always in a negative role, but his most memorable appearances are exactly these: chasing The Three Little Pigs or tricking Little Red Riding Hood.

-4. We shall not forget the motif of intruder who gets into a locked house thanks to good disguise.
-In Snow White this is the witch and wolves were for many centuries closely connected with witchcraft.
+4. We shall not forget the motif of an intruder who gets into a locked house thanks to good disguise.
+In Snow White, this is the witch and wolves were for many centuries closely connected with witchcraft.
 There were even official trials against wolves in the time of inquisition.

 5. Cabin in the woods.
-It seems in many fairy tales most important things happen in forest in the place where ultimate confrontation can happen without third party interfering.
+It seems in many fairy tales most important things happen in the forest in the place where ultimate confrontation can happen without third party interfering.
 Red Riding Hood, Hansel and Gretel, Wolf and seven Kids, Snow White...
-Or maybe some other important life changing event happens, like princess meets a frog in Frog Prince or princess lost her authority in The Goose Girl...
+Or maybe some other important life-changing event happens like princess meets a frog in Frog Prince or princess lost her authority in The Goose Girl...
 Even in Sleeping Beauty, where the princess never left her home, the forest came to her!

 6. Rebirth or resurrection.
 If we have to pick only one fairy tale to compare it with Wolf and Seven Goats, this would be Little Red Riding Hood.
-The scene of opening the body to bring back to life something it supposed to be already dead, is so strong, we really don't have better alternative.
+The scene of opening the body to bring back to life something is supposed to be already dead is so strong, we really don't have a better alternative.
 And the punishment with stones only confirms our decision.

 So here we are, it is obvious many popular fairy tales have the same basic elements...